Training Needs Analysis (TNA) - What is the Purpose of TNA for your organization?

 - Compliance needs

 Are those mandated by law?
-This category of needs most often deal with mandated training programs such as safety training, prevention of sexual harassment, training for implementation of reservation policy, etc.
+This category of needs most often deals with mandated training programs such as safety training, prevention of sexual harassment, training for implementation of reservation policy, etc.

 Bakkah team for training